 If your remote sites are distant from both Ethernet and serial connections, an option is to purchase an RTU that reports alarms over its dial-up modem.
 POTS (plain old telephone service) is one of the most common methods of data transfer RTUs can support.

-This telephone service employs analog signal for data transmission.
+This telephone network employs an analog signal for data transmission.
 Since they make use of leased telephone lines, dial-up connections can get very expensive.
 Sadly, for sites on mountain tops, for example, the phone company may charge you a large amount of money just to wire each site to POTS.
 Once the site is wired, they will charge you monthly service fees that can add up quickly.

 You need a voice system that can connect the sites across your network through existing LAN, without service fees or requiring new lines to be installed.
 VoIP - short for Voice over IP technology - is a great way to accomplish this.
 Using a VoIP system, you can send voice communications through your sites existing LAN connection.